kovidgoyal/kitty/docs/desktop-notifications.rst

 This escape code is sent by the terminal if the notification is closed or was already closed when the close request arrives, or a notification with the specified identifier does not exist.
-If the notification is activated, before it can be closed, then the close response is sent only if the there is no activation response.
+If the notification is activated, before it can be closed, then the close response is sent only if there is no activation response.
 In other words, if you close a response and request notification, you will get either of the following two responses::